What Is Chaplaincy?

 What is chaplaincy?
 Our response is: “it’s a transformational movement set outside the walls of the traditional church!”
 Chaplains are called to provide spiritual care through incarnational ministry of both word and deed to the distinctive communities they serve in.
 Our chaplains perform a full range of ministerial services, including preaching and teaching, administering sacraments, officiating weddings and funerals, spiritual direction/life coaching, and providing the ministry of presence in both crisis and everyday situations.

 Chaplaincy is a growing ministry within the C&MA in Canada and we have a strong network of chaplains in the Western Canadian District.
 Our contingency of chaplains not only encompasses Alliance chaplains, but also chaplains from throughout Alberta.
 As a district network of chaplains, we provide pastoral support, leadership and advocacy, and also education and training.
+We currently have over 60 chaplains in our Alberta network.

 On the national level we have the Association of Alliance Chaplains (AAC).
 For more information, learn about it here.